Thorpe Lea Primary School, Governing Body

 Caroline Wright, Chair of Governors

-Caroline is a Surrey Additional Skills Governor and as such has been Chair and Vice-chair of Governors of other Surrey schools.
-Before having her daughters, now aged 18 and 15, Caroline was a Senior Forensic Scientist for the Forensic Science Service giving expert evidence in court on a range of evidence types.
+Caroline is a Surrey Local Leader of Governance and as such has been Chair and Vice-chair of Governors of other Surrey schools.
+Before having her daughters, now at university and in sixth form, Caroline was a Senior Forensic Scientist for the Forensic Science Service giving expert evidence in court on a range of evidence types.
 She first became a governor in 2012 when she was elected as a parent governor.

-Caroline was asked by Surrey to join the board at Thorpe Lea for a year as an additional governor to strengthen governance.
+Caroline was asked by Surrey to join the board at Thorpe Lea for a year in 2019 as an additional governor to strengthen governance.
 She has enjoyed working with the school so much that, with the support of the Governing Body, she has now become a full member of the board as the Governor appointed by the Local Authority.